People

 Dr Siobhan O’Sullivan

-Dr Siobhan O’Sullivan is a Senior Lecturer in Social Policy at the University of New South Wales and a Research Fellow at the University of Melbourne.
-She specialises in the study of welfare states, especially their delivery of employment services and ‘mission drift’.
-Her recent research focuses on the delivery of contracted employment services.
-She also has an interest in animal welfare legislation, ethics and environmental matters.
+Associate Professor Siobhan O’Sullivan was an Associate Professor in Social Policy at the University of New South Wales and a Research Fellow at the University of Melbourne.
+She specialised in the study of welfare states, especially their delivery of employment services and ‘mission drift’.
+Her recent research focused on the delivery of contracted employment services.

 Dr Michael McGann

-Dr Michael McGann is Marie Sklodowska-Curie Research Fellow at the Maynooth University Social Sciences Institute (MUSSI).
-He specialises in the sociology of work and social policy on employment, with a particular focus on issues related to welfare-to-work and the marketisation of public employment services as well as ageing and employment.
-His current research involves a study of the governance of activation in Ireland, looking at the impact of recent marketisation reforms on how public employment services are delivered.
+Dr Michael McGann specialises in the sociology of work and social policy on employment, with a particular focus on issues related to welfare-to-work and the marketisation of public employment services as well as ageing and employment.

 Dr Phuc Nguyen